Pl0p/Modular_Synth/List_by_function.md

  - [# Fixed Filter Bank, FFB](https://www.yusynth.net/Modular/EN/BANK/index.html) : lthough this module is often missing in many modular set-ups, I think a fixed filters bank (FFB) is a really useful module and personally I could not imagine a decent set-up without one.
 The reference FFB is the 914 module from Moog
  - [VCF](https://syinsi.com/projects/building-the-vcf-tile/) : Syinsi
  - [VCF v2](https://syinsi.com/projects/building-new-vcf-tile/) : Syinsi
+ - [Korg35 style VCF](http://familjenronnberg.se/~niklas/diy/eurorack/vcf3/) : This is a Korg35 style VCF.
+The Korg35 was found, for example, in the Korg MS10 and in the early Korg MS20
+ - [State variable VCF](http://familjenronnberg.se/~niklas/diy/eurorack/vcf2/) : This is a state variable VCF.
+It's a two pole 12dB/oct. filter originally designed by Bernie Hutchkins and then adapted by Ray Wilson

 # LOW PASS GATE
  - [AJH_LPG](https://github.com/forestcaver/Analog-Voice/tree/master/AJH_LPG) : Buchla-esque LPG